“All I have are negative thoughts…”

 If you think depression or anxiety are affecting you, please don’t hesitate to speak to a mental health professional.
 A licensed counselor or therapist can offer evidence-based tools and techniques to help you deal with your mental health issues and help you explore their roots in a safe and supported environment.

 Living with low self-esteem is exhausting and is one of the main contributors to negative thoughts and feelings.
-If you don’t feel good enough or that you’re capable of achieving things, you’ll register those feelings as true, at which point they can be hard to shake.
+If you don’t feel good enough or you blame yourself for not being capable of achieving things, you’ll register those feelings as true, at which point they can be hard to shake.

 How to deal with negative thoughts